bibiboot/regression-memcache-stat/README.md

 Applying statistical regression on the memcache stats to predict the expiry time as per request.

-Predicting the outcome of hit percentage of the memcache based on a

 Calculating the expiry time for memcache request using regression.

-If the hit percentage is what you are after to achieve and if the
+If the hit percentage is what you are after to achieve and

     hit = function( timeperiod, advance_period ), then